How to File for Disability Benefits in New Jersey

 Before You File: Eligibility Requirements for Disability Claims

 Before you start the application process, it is important to understand the SSA’s basic eligibility criteria.
-To qualify for disability benefits, you must meet the following criteria:
+To qualify for disability benefits, you must meet the following criteria for disabilities:

 - You must have a disability, according to the SSA’s definition.